anna-dor-plumsail/documents-docs/source/flow/actions/document-processing.rst

 Regular Expression Replace
 ----------------------------

 In a specified input string, replaces all strings that match a regular expression pattern with a specified replacement string.
-We would recommend you to use Regex Hero to test your expressions.
+We would recommend you to use `Regex Hero tool <http://regexhero.net/>`_ to test your expressions.
 It supports the same syntax as actions.

 .. rubric:: Output Parameters